 Whether you’re off to a Halloween party, going trick-or-treating with the children in your life, or staying in to pass out candy, make sure to eat a balanced meal full of protein, fruits, and vegetables.
 You can start with some fruit, and then have a quick, hearty meal like pork and chile stew, which will warm you up and keep you full so you’ll be less likely to reach for candy or other sugary sweets.

 How many times have you gone to a Halloween party to find nothing but sweets, starchy snacks, alcohol, and soda?
 Take control over the parties you attend this year by offering to make a snack or appetizer to share.
 Add a festive twist to a low-fat chocolate pudding by creating a spiderweb out of the vanilla topping, or add a few cookie crumbles on top to make an adult version of dirt n’ worms.
 Or, add some fruit to the mix by making white chocolate-covered strawberries with ghost faces.
-The host will love the help and you can bet your fellow partygoers will appreciate a healthier alternative.
+The host will love the help and you can bet your fellow partygoers will appreciate alternative healthy options for Halloween.

 If you’re planning on staying in this Halloween and think you’ll be tempted by that bag of candy, hold off buying it until the big day.
 If you think you’ll be tempted to eat a few bites while you’re handing out candy, consider handing out healthier alternatives, like hot chocolate packs, animal crackers, or granola bars.
 You can even hand out non-food items, like glow sticks, stickers, and temporary tattoos.
 Not only will you add variety to children's Halloween buckets, but kids with food allergies will love a treat they can enjoy.